mcfwesh/Deploying-Microservices-with-Kubernetes-and-Helm/README.md

-# Microservices Deployment with Kubernetes and Helm
+# Module 10a: Microservices Deployment with Kubernetes and Helm

 A hands-on learning project demonstrating the progression from basic Kubernetes deployments to Helm-based microservices orchestration, using Google's microservices demo application.